Online Psychologists: Are They For Real?

-Any interaction on the internet, from ordering a pair of shoes to booking a vacation, is automatically a little more suspect than doing the same thing in real life.
-A little caution is advisable when online, especially where less than respectable websites are involved.
-But aside from not ordering generic Viagra from a factory in Laos, how credible are websites advertising online psychologist's services?
+For some people, any interaction on the internet, from ordering a pair of shoes to booking a vacation, is a little more suspect than doing the same thing in real life.
+It's good to be cautious when online, especially where less than respectable websites are involved.
+It's crucial to question the credibility of websites advertising online psychologists' services.

 Where to Find Qualified Therapists Online

 Benefits of Online Psychologists

-The most obvious, and perhaps most important, is that an online therapist is available from anywhere you can access the internet.
+One of the most valuable benefits of online counseling is that your therapist is available from anywhere you can access the internet.
 If your job doesn't permit you to take an hour off for unspecified reasons whenever you want to, this is a significant advantage over therapy in a traditional setting.

-Even for those who have more control over their own schedule, the lower costs online therapy offers can be significant.
+Even for people who have more control over their own schedule, the lower costs online therapy offers can be significant.

 Finally, since the stigma attached to mental health issues remains to some extent, online therapy options allow people who would otherwise be hesitant to seek help from their smartphones or tablets.
 With many people suffering from mental afflictions in their lives at some point, it's difficult to understate this factor's effect.

 What to Expect from an Online Therapist

 Online therapy is much like traditional in-office therapy.
-Just as when you see a counselor in their office, you will spend a set amount of time engaging with the online therapist.
-You are always free to discuss any problems or challenges you like.
+When you see a counselor in their office, you will spend a set amount of time engaging with them; this is the cast with an online therapist as well.
+You are free to discuss any problems or challenges you're having.
 The counselor guides you as you examine your thoughts and behaviors and learn how to improve your mental health.